List of Ancient Rulers and Dynasties

 Bhauma / Danava Dynasty

-• The dynasty included rulers such as:
+The dynasty is said to have included several rulers such as:

 • Hatakasura